jasoncable/i-can-program-too/manuscript/LegalMatter.md

 Microsoft, Windows, Visual Studio, and Xamarin are registered trademarks of Microsoft Corporation.

+NVIDIA and Tesla are registered trademarks of NVIDIA Corporation.

 Oracle, Sun Microsystems, and Java are registered trademarks of Oracle and/or its affiliates.
 Other names may be trademarks of their respective owners.

 UNIX is a registered trademark of The Open Group.